-Looking for PTSD treatment in Pompano Beach?
+Looking for PTSD treatment in South Florida?
 We can help.

 PTSD (post-traumatic stress disorder) is an anxiety disorder that a person may develop after a particularly frightening or life-threatening event.
 The person does not have to be directly involved, because even the shock of witnessing an event happening to someone else the symptoms of PTSD may set in.

 While outlook can be understandably grim when suffering from PTSD, it can be treated successfully and the symptoms can be lessened.
 There is a multitude of options available for treatment, but pairing two treatments together often yields the best results.
 Learn more about the various treatments available to Florida residents that may be struggling with the symptoms of PTSD including IV ketamine.

 PTSD is usually caused by going through (or occasionally, witnessing) a traumatic event that threatens serious injury or death.
 Medical science still can’t completely explain why people develop PTSD, but research indicates it may be a complicated mix of: